lidofinance/lido-improvement-proposals/LIPS/lip-35.md

    - Obtains deposit keys from the staking module.
    - Pulls from Lido the total amount of ETH required to execute deposits for the received keys.
    - Submits a 32 ETH deposit for each key.

+#### Deposit Security Module
+With the introduction of support for type `0x02` keys, Consul daemons must correctly verify the withdrawal credentials of such keys and must not attempt to unvet keys with valid Lido withdrawal credentials.

+To prevent outdated Consul daemons from incorrectly unvetting type 0x02 keys in newly added CMv2 modules after the protocol upgrade, it is proposed to include the contract version in the Guardian Signing Payload.

+It is suggested to bump DSM `VERSION` from `3` to `4` and is now embedded as a separate 32-byte field in the preimage of every guardian-signed message (attest a deposit, pause deposits, unvet signing keys); each hash is now formed as `keccak256(prefix, VERSION, …payload)` instead of `keccak256(prefix, …payload)`.
+Adding `VERSION` to the payload additionally binds it to a specific behavioral version of the DSM.

 ### Top-up flow